Vyral/kati-spaniak/_posts/2020-02-28-why-deals-fall-through.md

 0:58 — Keep your attorney review period as short as possible&nbsp;<br>2:12 — Buyers backing out after making an offer, or requesting too much for a credit&nbsp;<br>3:25 — Buyers and sellers getting emotional and losing perspective of the transaction&nbsp;<br>4:00 — How a contingent offer can give buyers an upperhand<br>5:13 — Advice to sellers going into attorney review/advice to buyers for requesting credits<br>6:24 — Wrapping things up&nbsp;

 If you have further questions about this or any other real estate topic, please feel free to call, email, or explore our website.
-We’re always having seminars on how to sell your home (check this email for a link to more information on the next one).
+We’re always having seminars on how to sell your home (check the email that led you here for a link to more information on the next one).
 These events are very casual—no pressure at all, just come with questions and we’ll be happy to help you.&nbsp;